Learn to Grow Different Crops, Different Ways

 Demand for food will never diminish so long as population numbers grow.
 As people become more affluent, the market for more expensive and diverse foods also increases.

-Note that each module in the ADVANCED DIPLOMA IN HORTICULTURE (CROPS) VHT009 is a short course in its own right, and may be studied separately.
+Note that each module in the PROFICIENCY AWARD 4 IN HORTICULTURE (CROPS) VHT009 is a short course in its own right, and may be studied separately.

 How Are Crops Grown